JieningLiSS/Cummins-Customer-API/README.md

 1. Install the serverless framework: `npm install -g serverless`
 2. Deploy: `serverless deploy` (You'll need to configure the serverless CLI with your AWS credentials; follow [these instructions](https://www.youtube.com/watch?v=HSd9uYj2LJA))

+## Run Tests

+Before you can run tests, you need to set the CUSTOMERS_ENDPOINT environment variable to the value of the domain name returned when you deployed your service.
+Using values from the example above:

+$ > export CUSTOMERS_ENDPOINT=rpldlnzlfh.execute-api.us-east-1.amazonaws.com/dev
+$ > npm test

 ## Prerequisites

 - Node.js v12.x or greater